elunna/nerfhack-changelog/README.md

 ### Changes that were later adopted into NetHack 3.7.0
-* Archeologists get a luck bonus for wearing a fedora (Un).
+* Archeologists get a luck bonus for wearing a fedora (UnNetHack).
-* Improved item destruction (xnh).
+* Improved item destruction (xNetHack).
 This patch fixes some problems with item destruction, making it less random and more dependent on the damage dealt in the interaction.
 Overall, players should expect to get a more fair deal with fewer items destroyed.

 ### Special thanks to:
 - My wife - for being endlessly patient with this time-consuming endeavor!